-Some forests and wilderness areas are far away from civilization.
-What happens if a fire starts in a forest and the nearest town is hundreds of miles away?
-What if there are no roads that firefighters could use to drive a fire truck to the scene?
+Some forests and wilderness areas can be far from towns and cities.
+What happens if a fire starts in a forest and the nearest town is miles away?
+What if there aren’t any roads for firefighters to drive a fire truck to the scene?

-T.V.
-Pearson, a U.S. Forest Service Intermountain Regional Forester, first proposed the idea of smokejumping in 1934.
-He believed the best way to quickly attack remote fires was to fly firefighters to a position near the fire.
-Then they could parachute in and be ready to fight a fire without unnecessary hiking and difficult travel through rugged terrain.
+A man named T.V.
+Pearson, who worked for the U.S. Forest Service, had an idea in 1934.
+He believed the best—and fastest—way to attack remote fires was to fly firefighters to a position near the fire.
+Then they could parachute in and be ready to fight a fire without having to walk a long way through rough terrain.

-Smokejumping experiments began in 1939 in Washington’s Methow Valley.
-Parachutists jumped into several different types of forests and rugged terrain to prove that it could be done.
+Smokejumping trials began in 1939 in Washington’s Methow Valley.
+They had people jump into several types of forests and rugged land to prove that it could be done.

-The following year, permanent smokejumping operations were established in Winthrop, Washington, and Ninemile Camp, Montana.
-On July 12, 1940, Rufus Robinson and Earl Cooley made the first actual fire jump at Rock Pillar near Marten Creek in Idaho’s Nez Perce National Forest.
+The next year, they started using smokejumping in Winthrop, Washington, and Ninemile Camp, Montana.
+On July 12, 1940, Rufus Robinson and Earl Cooley made the first real fire jump at Rock Pillar near Marten Creek in Idaho’s Nez Perce National Forest.

-After airplanes drop smokejumpers near a fire, firefighting supplies and food and water are then dropped by parachute into the same areas.
-Smokejumpers use these supplies to set up temporary camps they’ll live in for the next few days while they fight a wildfire.
+Airplanes drop smokejumpers near a fire.
+Then, the planes drop—by parachute—firefighting supplies, food, and water nearby.
+They use these supplies to set up camps they’ll live in for the next few days while they fight a wildfire.

 There are hundreds of well-trained smokejumpers who work at different places owned by the U.S. Forest Service or Bureau of Land Management in places like Alaska, Idaho, California, Montana, Washington, and Oregon.
 They help fight fires across the country in remote areas.
 They’re very important for the whole country.